usernameisunavailable-ctr/Education/README.md

       python3 quiz.py select/all

-where 'select' and 'all' are interchangeable and self explanatory.
+where `select` and `all` are interchangeable and self explanatory.
 From there on you will be prompted to either choose file, if you typed select, a mode and the amount of questions to receive.
 Have fun!